MG, YA, & Adult Spec-Fic Poetry/Flash/Short Stories

-Last year I had my 1st flash fiction piece published in a journal, and am actively submitting flash fiction, short stories, and poetry to journals, e-zines, and anthologies.
+I have had flash fiction, poetry, and a short story published online and in print, and am actively submitting to journals, e-zines, and anthologies.

 My favorite authors are Gail Carson Levine, Jane Yolen, Neil Gaiman, J.M.
 Barrie, and Christopher Healy.
 To find out more about my reading tastes and/or to compare virtual bookshelves, check out my Goodreads page: https://www.goodreads.com/author/show/17649169.Jennifer_Bushroe

 I’m not a good fit for stories that deal with sibling death.